 Tracking my credit score.
 There are several ways you can track your credit score.
 Before we got our mortgage I started using a credit monitoring service out of curiosity – mostly I wanted to see how they work and what they track.
 I signed up and got a copy of my credit scores based on the three major credit bureaus (Equifax, Experian, and TransUnion).
 Many people say that you should get the FICO credit score directly from MyFICO, but a score based on the major credit bureaus was good enough or my purposes as it was for personal reasons only, not for a specific loan.

-If you are looking for a free way to get your credit score (free as in, no credit card required, no trial period, etc.), then check out Credit Karma and/or Credit Sesame.
+If you are looking for an absolutely free credit score (free as in, no credit card required, no trial period, etc.), then check out Credit Karma and/or Credit Sesame.
 These aren’t the FICO credit scores, but they are based on information from the major credit bureaus and are accurate enough for personal use.

 Just applying for a mortgage, or any other loan, can affect your credit score.
 Applying for any line of credit, including a credit card, car loan, or mortgage can cause a drop in your credit score.
 The change in your score depends on many factors, including the type of credit you apply for and how many lines of credit you apply for in a time period.
 A typical hard credit pull can lower your score by 2-5 points, which usually isn’t enough to make a major change in your credit score.